Greece says ready to make IMF payment on April 9

 Greece is fast running out of cash and its euro zone and International Monetary Fund lenders have frozen bailout aid until the new leftist-led government reaches agreement on a package of reforms.

-That prompted the interior minister to suggest this week that Athens would prioritize wages and pensions over the roughly 450 million euro ($490 million) payment to the IMF, though the government denied that was its stance.
+That prompted the interior minister to suggest this week that Athens would prioritise wages and pensions over the roughly 450 million euro (331 million pounds) payment to the IMF, though the government denied that was its stance.

 Euro zone officials then quoted Greece as saying it will run out of money on April 9, which the finance ministry denied.